pachax001/My-Asian-Tv-Dramacool-Telegram-bot/README.md

 Can Download episode range for a drama.<br>
 Select specific episodes in addition to a range of episodes.
 Examples of valid inputs: 1,3,5 | 1-4,6 | 5 | 1-5 | 1- | -3 <br>
 Can set captions and Thumnails for medias. <br>
-Concurrent Upload of Maxmimum 16 episodes per upload
+Concurrent Upload of Maxmimum 16 episodes per upload, <br>
+Rclone Support.
+Can Upload Episode by episode or download the whole series and zip it and upload.
+**For rclone to work add your rclone.conf to the main directory after clonning.**
 ## ❗Limitations ❗
 Only can download one movie or a series at one time.<br>
 No progress for download.
 But will send a message saying the episode dowloaded.<br>
+One ongoing task at a time.
 Don't send multiple commands while a process is ongoing.<br>
 Thumbnail and caption feature will only work if the MongoDB is connected.(Recommended to add this)<br>
-Only the owner can use the bot.
+Only the owner can use the bot.<br>
-All files are send as documents.
+All files are send as documents.<br>
-Upload progress messages are everywhere.
+Upload progress messages are everywhere.<br>
 ## Installation

 ### Deploy in your vps(Linux)